prthiaga/mcrouter-wiki/Flavors.md

 * The following options are _standalone options_ and should be informed in the _standalone_options_ object of the standalone flavor file: `log_file, debug_level, ports, ssl_ports, listen_sock_fd, pidfile, background, managed, fdlimit, max_global_outstanding_reqs, max_client_outstanding_reqs, requests_per_read, enable_failure_logging`.
 All the other options should go into the libmcrouter_options object or in the libmcrouter flavor file.

 # Usage
-To use a flavor, simply inform it's path (without any suffixes, i.e. "-standalone") to mcrouter command line:
+To use a flavor, simply inform its path (without any suffixes, i.e. "-standalone") to mcrouter command line:
 ```bash
 $ mcrouter /path/to/flavor
 ```